 Pediculosis: Infestation of head lice that is transmitted by having head-to-head contact with another person who has head lice.
-Pediculosis does not contribute to the spread of any infectious diseases, and outbreaks of this condition are common in schools and childcare facilities.
+Pediculosis does not contribute to the spread of any infectious diseases, and

 Standard precautions: work practices that achieve a basic level of infection prevention and control.
 Using standard precautions aims to minimise and, where possible, eliminate the risk of transmission of infection, particularly those caused by blood-borne viruses.
 Standard precautions include but are not limited to hand hygiene, cleaning equipment and the environment, respiratory hygiene and cough etiquette and appropriate use of PPE.